ARMmbed/mbed-os/features/device_key/README.md

 #### Testing DeviceKey

-Run the DeviceKey functionality test with the `mbed` command as following:
+Run the DeviceKey functionality test with the `mbed` command as follows:

 ```
     ```mbed test -n features-device_key-tests-device_key-functionality```